st4sd/overview/src/pages/concepts.md

 In addition, users may also request key-outputs be copied to an external location when an experiment instance finishes.
 You can do this by setting the `--s3StoreToURI` and `--s3AuthWithEnvVars` (or `--s3AuthBearer64=S3AUTHBEARER64`) arguments to `elaunch.py`.

+See the [documentation for direct runs](/direct-run) for more information.

 </Tab>

 <Tab label="Developers">